nschonni/BingAds-docs/BingAds/bingads-12/guides/budget-bid-strategies.md

 > - You can continue to set bid adjustments e.g. for age, gender, or location; however, the multiplier will inform rather than directly modify or override the automated bid.
 For auto bidding the multiplier is used as a weighted percentage to inform Bing Ads about how much you value the criterion relative to other criteria.
 For example, a -50% bid multiplier for a mobile device criterion with the Max Conversions bid strategy to indicate that you value conversions from mobile traffic half as much as other device types.
 The same bid multiplier with the Max Clicks bid strategy would indicate that you value clicks on mobile half as much as other device types.
 The valid range of values that you can use to inform auto bidding is -100.00 through 30.00.
 > - Whether you chose the *DailyBudgetAccelerated* or *DailyBudgetStandard* budget type, Bing Ads will use the *DailyBudgetStandard* budget type.
 >
-> Also note that you must have conversion tracking (a UET tag and a conversion goal) set up for the *EnhancedCpc*, *MaxConversions*, and *TargetCpa* bid strategy types to work.
-See [Universal Event Tracking](universal-event-tracking.md) for more information.
+> Also note that you must have conversion tracking (a [Universal Event Tracking](universal-event-tracking.md) tag and a conversion goal) set up for the *MaxConversions* and *TargetCpa* bid strategy types to work.
+See  for more information.
+To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
->
-> To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
 If you try to add or update a campaign to use one of these strategy types, the requested operation will fail if there is not enough conversion history.
 If an active campaign uses one of these bid strategy types, and then ceases to meet the minimum conversion history requirement at any time, Bing Ads will stop auto bidding but will continue to use the *DailyBudgetStandard* budget type.
 For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.

 > [!TIP]
 > You can set your campaign's bid strategy to *EnhancedCpc*, *MaxClicks*, *MaxConversions*, or *TargetCpa* and then, at any time, set an individual ad group's or keyword's bid strategy to *ManualCpc*.